emmettbutler/Heads-Up--Hot-Dogs/documents/cheatcodes.rst

 into Spicy Chorizo Hell Mode*.
 Yes, this is a self-centered view of my role as the developer.
 Sorry.
 It's fun.

+Also, cheat codes are a dying breed, and including some makes Heads Up feel all the more "retro" (as much as that description stinks)

 So the codes are secret, and obviously I'm not revealing them here.
 But I had fun implementing the cheat code recognizer.